 Example: In a match between the Tennessee Titans and the Atlanta Falcons you can either bet for the Falcons with an odds of -10 -100 or the Titans with odds of +15 +100.
 Either the Falcons win with a score difference of higher than 15 (<16), or the Titans lose with a score difference of lower than 15 (>14).

-A total bet is simple and straightforward like a Moneyline bet.
-In this type of bet, you simply place your money on whether you think the total score of both teams combined by the end of the match is over or under a certain number.
+A totals bet is simple and straightforward, you place your money on whether you think the total score of both teams combined by the end of the match is over or under a certain number.
 In the case of a tie resulting in overtime, the scores earned in overtime will not be included in the computation of the over or under for the bets.

 Example: In a game between the Philadelphia Eagles and the Dallas Cowboys, the totals odds are 50.5 OVER -100 and 50.5 UNDER +100.
 If you bet on OVER, the total scores of both teams should be at least 51 and above for you to win.
 If you bet on UNDER, the total scores should be no higher than 50 for you to win the bet.